SSC CHSL Selection Process 2021 - Check the complete CHSL recruitment process here

 Unanswered | NIL |

-Tier 2 of the SSC CHSL selection process also has one paper which is descriptive in nature.
+Tier 2 of the SSC CHSL selection process also has one paper that is descriptive in nature.
 It is conducted in offline mode by the authorities.
-SSC Combined Higher Secondary Level tier 2 exam is of 100 marks and has to be completed in a duration of 60 minutes.
+SSC Combined Higher Secondary Level Tier 2 exam is 100 marks and has to be completed in a duration of 60 minutes.
 There is no negative marking in this stage of the SSC CHSL selection process.
-Essay and letter type questions are asked in this tier.
-Thirty three per cent (33%) is qualifying marks prescribed for this tier by the SSC.
-Candidates must qualify the SSC CHSL tier 2 cutoff marks to be eligible for the SSC CHSL selection process tier 3.
-Check the tables below for the SSC CHSL exam pattern and marking scheme.

 Tier | Cutoff marks |